 Homemade Cough Syrup

-According to the medical journal Archives of Pediatrics & Adolescent Medicine, honey works better dextromethorphan, the active ingredient in store-bought cough syrup.
+According to a study published in the medical journal Archives of Pediatrics & Adolescent Medicine, honey works better dextromethorphan, the active ingredient in store-bought cough syrup.
 The study also said children who took this “medicine” got more sleep than those who took OTC meds, and so did their parents.
 (Paul et. al.)

 What you’ll need: